ezrantn/tc/README.md

 > [!WARNING]
 > Work in progress.
 Expect bugs ahead!

 treecut is a Go library and CLI tool for splitting large file trees into smaller, more manageable subtrees using symbolic links.
-Whether you're organizing massive datasets, optimizing storage, or enabling parallel processing, treecut helps you partition files efficiently—without creating duplicates.
+Whether you're organizing massive datasets, optimizing storage, or enabling parallel processing, treecut helps you partition files efficiently without creating duplicates.

 It supports two partitioning methods: